UPDATED TEMPLATE ON THE 26-11-2019 WITH THE TRANSPOSITION OF THE EUROPEAN DIRECTIVE

 Article 5.- Rights assisting whistleblowers and facilitators.

-Article 6.- Right to security.
+Article 6.- Right to security and prohibition on retaliation.

-Article 7.- The whistleblower’s right to confidentiality and anonymity
+Article 7.- The whistleblower’s right to confidentiality and anonymity.

 Article 8.- Right to information, access to case files, and concerning procedural actions.

 1. All whistleblowers, including those who have chosen to disclose information anonymously or confidentially, have the right to be informed about the current situation and results of any inquiry, inspection and investigation which may have arisen from their disclosures, with the exception for information which may jeopardise the investigations.